TanishkGoel/Bharat_Intern/README.md

 # Bharat_Intern
-This is a part of my successful internship at Bharat
+This is a part of my successful internship at Bharat Intern